Radiation Therapy in India

-With new established standards for radiation therapy, it reduces the treatment delivery time to few minutes.
+With newly established standards for radiation therapy, it reduces the treatment delivery time to few minutes.

 However, VMAT can deliver the radiation dose in an arc shape to the entire tumour by rotating 360-degree, typically in less than two minutes.

-So, VMAT is considered as an advanced form of IMRT treatment.
+So, VMAT is considered an advanced form of IMRT treatment.